 - Strong will to creatively pursue their study as an independent learner, facing difficult challenges in their study abroad, and a passion to enhance their capability to collaborate with their colleague students and/or people in the country while studying abroad

 To select such students, AIU implements the following examinations:

-Through the National Center examination, AIU looks at each applicant’s basic academic aptitudes at the high school level, and through AIU’s original entrance examination tests for the presence of well-balanced academic skills, logical, critical and creative thinking abilities with some consideration for differences in the applicant’s concentration for different subjects.
+Through the Common Test for University Admissions, AIU looks at each applicant’s basic academic aptitudes at the high school level, and through AIU’s original entrance examination tests for the presence of well-balanced academic skills, logical, critical and creative thinking abilities with some consideration for differences in the applicant’s concentration for different subjects.
 General selections are implemented in a number of examination categories.
 Applicants for general selection may also apply for other universities in addition to AIU.

 Through examinations and interviews, or documents submitted by the applicants, AIU selects students holistically considering logical thinking skills and English proficiency in reading and oral expression, good records of high-school performances and experiences, passion and attitude for learning, consciousness for problems in society, and other things.